-Although offers may sound tempting. most of them are phoney and have many downsides including high tax charges and penalties.
+Although offers may sound tempting, most of them are phoney and have many downsides including high tax charges and penalties.
 Some people never see their pension savings again.
 Remember that unless you are too ill to work, currently you cannot release your pension until age 55.

-Find out more about pension scams, including what to look out for and helpful information to better protect yourself, by visiting The Pensions Regulator website at www.tpr.gov.uk/pension-scams
+Find out more about pension scams, including what to look out for and helpful information to better protect yourself, by visiting Financial Conduct Authority's ScamSmart website at www.fca.org.uk/scamsmart